GrahamCampbell/Laravel-Security/README.md

 Laravel Security Is A Port Of The Security Class From Codeigniter 2.1 For [Laravel 4](http://laravel.com).

 * Laravel Security was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
-* Laravel Security is heavily based on the scurity class from [Codeigniter 2.1](http://ellislab.com/codeigniter).
+* Laravel Security is heavily based on the security class from [Codeigniter 2.1](http://ellislab.com/codeigniter).
 * Laravel Security uses [Travis CI](https://travis-ci.org/GrahamCampbell/Laravel-Security) to run tests to check if it's working as it should.
 * Laravel Security uses [Composer](https://getcomposer.org) to load and manage dependencies.
 * Laravel Security provides a [change log](https://github.com/GrahamCampbell/Laravel-Security/blob/master/CHANGELOG.md), [releases](https://github.com/GrahamCampbell/Laravel-Security/releases), and a [wiki](https://github.com/GrahamCampbell/Laravel-Security/wiki).